-Associate Scientist, Hong Kong Centre for Cerebro-Cardiovascular Health Engineering (COCHE)
+Associate Scientist & Co-Principle Investigator, Hong Kong Centre for Cerebro-Cardiovascular Health Engineering (COCHE)

 Assistant Professor, City University of Hong Kong

-Dr. Bee Luan Khoo is currently an Assistant Professor of Biomedical Engineering at the City University of Hong Kong (CityU).
-Dr. Khoo got her Ph.D. degree from the National University of Singapore, working on tumor models for prognosis evaluation.
+Prof. Bee Luan Khoo is currently an Assistant Professor of Biomedical Engineering at the City University of Hong Kong (CityU).
+Prof. Khoo got her Ph.D. degree from the National University of Singapore, working on tumor models for prognosis evaluation.
 As a senior postdoctoral associate in the Singapore-MIT Alliance for Research and Technology, she developed microfluidic-based tools for rare cell detection.

 Postdoc (Singapore-MIT Alliance for Research and Technology)